diamonddelt/aws-solutions-architect-associate-prep/s3/notes.md

     - Client Side Encryption:
         - the user/client encrypts the data `before it is even uploaded to S3`

+## Transfer Acceleration

+Uses CloudFront Edge locations to accelerate uploads to S3.
+You can upload to a distinct URL of an edge location, which will then transfer data from the edge location to S3.

+`your-bucket-name.s3-accelerate.amazonaws.com`

 ## Exam tips

 1. S3 supports cross-region replication of buckets.
 When you do this, you have to enable `versioning`